01227 450661 / 07818061608 (preferred)

 Training, qualifications & experience

-I am a qualified psychotherapist / counsellor with a Master's Degree in Therapeutic Counselling; a member of the British Association for Counselling and Psychotherapy (BACP) and entered on their Accredited Register.
+I am a qualified psychotherapist / counsellor with a Master's Degree (MSc with merit) in Therapeutic Counselling; a member of the British Association for Counselling and Psychotherapy (BACP) and entered on their Accredited Register.

 I have been working with people in varying degrees of crisis for over 25 years, in both paid and unpaid roles, and have a wealth of experience to draw on.

-Having worked as a therapist in a G.P's surgery, I am able to support clients presenting with a wide range of issues - from health related difficulties to mid-life crisis.
+Having worked as a therapist in a G.P's surgery, I am able to support clients presenting with a wide range of issues - from health related to all manner of psychological difficulties .
 I have specialised in grief and loss and undertaken extra training through my work in Hospices with patients and their families.
-As a counsellor within a University setting, I gained experience with a culturally diverse group of student clients.
+As a counsellor within a London University setting, I gained experience with a culturally diverse group of clients.
 For a number of years, I supported clients who were at risk of suicide and trained volunteers to support this vulnerable group.
 I have also volunteered at a specialist charity supporting those suffering from mental health difficulties and their families.

-I have a specialist knowledge of mental health diagnoses and treatments through my other role as an advocate and am accredited by the Law Society to represent clients at Mental Health Tribunals.
+I have a specialist knowledge of mental health diagnoses and treatments through my other role as an advocate and gained Accredition by the Law Society to represent clients at Mental Health Tribunals.
 I was appointed an Associate Hospital Manager, sitting on a panel to hear appeals from patients detained under the Mental Health Act.

 Accredited register membership